-Rethinking Leadership: Finding Your Voice
+Rethinking Leadership: Finding Your Voice in Difficult Moments

-Leaders with character understand that a desire to lead makes you vulnerable, as it is a privilege, not something you are always entitled to just because you have brass on your collar.
-Building leadership character occurs through time, consistency, and intention.
-Leadership starts by putting the team's needs ahead of your personal gain.
-Remember, sometimes your team needs something it doesn't want.
+Leaders with character understand that a desire to lead makes you vulnerable.
+Leading is a privilege, not something you are always entitled to just because you have brass on your collar.
+Building leadership character occurs over time and through consistent, intentional, and transparent actions.
+Your commitment to your leadership role starts by putting the team's needs ahead of your personal gain.
+Great leaders know that sometimes your team wants what you have to give them, such as praise, while at other times, it involves providing them something they think they do not need but do.
 Unfortunately, too many leaders wait for a near miss or tragedy to find the courage to speak with poor performers.
-Regrettably, there are also increasingly more moments where employees need compassionate leaders capable of providing them support through personal hardship.

 Prioritize the mission over your convenience.
 It sounds simple enough, but many leaders never fully grasp what this means.
+Regrettably, there are also increasingly more moments where employees need compassionate leaders to provide them support through personal hardship.